There's no simple cure for discoid eczema, but medications can help ease the symptoms.

 - use the topical corticosteroid until the inflammation has cleared up, unless otherwise advised by your GP

-Speak to your prescriber if you have been using a topical corticosteroid and your symptoms have not improved.
+Speak to your prescriber if you've been using a topical corticosteroid and your symptoms haven't improved.

 Topical corticosteroids may cause a mild and short-lived burning or stinging sensation as you apply them.
 In rare cases, they may also cause: